 Chronic obstructive pulmonary disease (COPD) leads to irreversible lung damage.
 The most common forms of COPD are emphysema and chronic bronchitis.
+You can explore the list of medical conditions for disability approval here.
 More than three million people are diagnosed with the condition each year.

 While treatment can help the patient manage the condition, it cannot be cured.
 If you have advanced COPD, you may find yourself unable to work and earn a living.
-In that case, you may qualify for Social Security Disability benefits.
+In that case, you may qualify for Social Security Disability benefits with COPD.
 The condition may be chronic, or it could be lifelong.
 Common symptoms include shortness or breath, wheezing, and/or a chronic cough.

 There are four stages of COPD, and your stage is based on your test results.
 The severity of the condition is determined by your symptoms, exacerbation risk, and your spirometry results.